Xanthosis

 Xanthosis is a yellowish discoloration of degenerating tissues, especially seen in malignant neoplasms.
-It can be differentiated clinically from jaundice as the sclerae are coloured yellow in jaundice, but are not discoloured in xanthosis.
+It can be differentiated clinically from jaundice as the sclerae are colored yellow in jaundice, but are not discolored in xanthosis.

 Other uses

 Fruit farming

 Xanthosis, or yellows, is a mid 20th century term for strawberry mild yellow-edge virus, a disease in strawberries, cause by the strawberry aphid.
 The disease is prevalent throughout the Americas.

 Meat industry

 Xanthosis is a brown pigmentation of skeletal and heart muscles of cattle.
 The condition is particularly seen in older animals, and in some wasting diseases.
 Prevalent in Ayrshire cattle and their crosses.

 Trivia

 It was the championship word used in the 1995 Scripps National Spelling Bee, and was also featured in the film Akeelah and the Bee.